 PAA Epic Peppermint Shave Soap

-[Note: Amazon, PAA, and West Coast Shaving links are affiliate.]
+[Note: Amazon and PAA links are affiliate.]

 The PAA website describes it as: